-The research is multi-disciplinary and comprised of six goal-oriented research communities.
+The research is multi-disciplinary and comprised of eight goal-oriented research communities.

 This research community works to develop new knowledge, integrated solutions, and technology that renders it possible to meet the energy needs related to buildings with considerably reduced resource consumption and environmental impact.